intel-analytics/ipex-llm/python/llm/example/GPU/llama.cpp/README.md

 # Running GGUF models using BigDL-LLM on Intel GPU

+BigDL-LLM now supports GPU optimizations for [llama.cpp](https://github.com/ggerganov/llama.cpp) backend and directly provides compiled binary files of [llama.cpp](https://github.com/ggerganov/llama.cpp) sycl backend for users to use.
 You can use BigDL-LLM to run GGUF models from [llama.cpp](https://github.com/ggerganov/llama.cpp) on your laptops with Intel GPUs.
 This README contains example scripts to help you quickly get started using BigDL-LLM to run some popular open-source GGUF models in the community.

 ## 0. Requirements
 To run these examples with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.

-BigDL-LLM's support for llama.cpp is only avaliable on Linux system now, with oneapi version equals to 2024.0 .
+BigDL-LLM's support for llama.cpp requires:
+- Linux system, Ubuntu 20.04 or later (Ubuntu 22.04 is preferred)
+- Intel® oneAPI Base Toolkit 2024.0.

 ### 1. Install on Linux
 We suggest using conda to manage environment: